shubhendu0/PROJECT-1-HTML-CSS-PARALLAX/README.md

-## Project Name - TRAVEL GUIDE
+## TRAVEL GUIDE
 > This is a travel website where users can choose travel destination and book our services.
->

 ##General Information
-- Provide general information about your project here.
-- What problem does it (intend to) solve?
-- What is the purpose of your project?
-- Why did you undertake it?
+- This website offers a wide variety of destinations plans and offers.
+- The goal is to provide clients a safe and happy journey in a pocket friendly budget.

 ## Technologies Used
 This webpage is created using HTML and CSS.

-## Features

-## Setup

 ## Project Status